 Matthew Perry

 In 1984, Perry decided to move to Los Angeles to live with his father.
-There he developed a serious interest in acting: the teenager volunteered to participate in school plays and attended acting classes.
-In this, he was trying to emulate his father, who had always been his role model.
-His father supported his son in this endeavor.
+There he discovered his passion for acting, volunteering for school plays and taking acting classes.
+He was following in the footsteps of his father, who had always been his hero.
+His father encouraged this pursuit.
 After his first role as George Gibbs in Thornton Wilder's "Our Town," Matthew received the textbook "The Craft of Acting" as a gift from his father.

 Matthew Perry in his youth